ruuda/blog/posts/2014-09-28-writing-a-path-tracer-in-rust-part-7-conclusion.md

 Porting the path tracer to Rust also improved its design.
 If your resource management is wrong, it is invalid in Rust.
-In C++ you can get away with e.g. dereferencing the first element of a vector, and when the vector goes out of scope, the pointer will be invalid.
+In C++ you can get away with e.g. taking the address of the first element of a vector, and when the vector goes out of scope, the pointer will be invalid.
 The code is valid C++ though.
 Rust does not allow shortcuts like that,